American Foxhound Breed Guide

-American Foxhound’s have high energy, and so will need to be fed a high-quality food source to sustain them.
+American Foxhounds have high energy so they will need to be fed a high-quality food source to sustain them.
 Look for foods that have a good balance of quality proteins and healthy fats.
 Avoid any foods with grain fillers, as these can lead to allergic reactions.

 The amount of food you feed your Foxhound will vary depending on his activity level, weight, and age.
 For an average American Foxhound, expect to feed him between 2-3 cups of dry food per day, split into two meals.

 Are American Foxhounds Good with Kids?